 About the American Library in Paris Book Award

-The Book Award was launched in 2013 with a generous gift to the Library from the Florence Gould Foundation.
+The Book Award was launched in 2013 and carries a $5,000 prize, which is supported by generous funding from the Florence Gould Foundation.
 The past recipients of the prize reflect the diversity of intellectual and literary output that the Book Award seeks to recognize.

 In his remarks, Jackson discussed the challenges of writing about de Gaulle, a “weird” and “extraordinarily pragmatic person,” when there are “no new facts.”
 Jackson told the assembled guests he tried to convey de Gaulle’s sense of history and understanding of the world, and noted “that wisdom that comes from history—the deep understanding of history—is something we miss today.”